ma-ha/aks-nsg-ingress-ban-ip/README.md

   --from-literal=EH_KEY="$EH_KEY" \
   -n "your-namespace"
 ```
-(replace all "your..." by the real values of course)
+(replace all "YOUR..." by the real values of course)

 Have a look at (run-kubernetes.yaml)[run-kubernetes.yaml].
 This only needs one change: In the Minion Ingress change this `host: YOUR_DOMAIN` config.